SciML/DiffEqDocs.jl/docs/src/types/sde_types.md

   being the middle argument.
 Commonly, this is a matrix or sparse matrix.
 If this is not given, it defaults to `nothing`, which means the problem should be interpreted as having diagonal noise.
-* `callback`: A callback to be applied to every solver which uses the problem.
-  Defaults to nothing.
+* `kwargs`: The keyword arguments passed onto the solves.

 ## Example Problems